 - if you have allergies to medicines, foods, or other substances

-- if you take thyroid medicine or you have a history of overactive thyroid, glaucoma, heart problems, kidney or liver problems, diabetes, seizures, the blood disease porphyria, or difficulty urinating
+- if you take thyroid medicine or you have a history of an overactive thyroid, glaucoma or increased pressure in the eye, heart problems, kidney or liver problems, diabetes, seizures, the blood disease porphyria, or difficulty urinating

 - if you have a history of suicidal thoughts or behavior, bipolar disorder, or any other mental disorders; you are undergoing electroshock therapy; or you are scheduled to have any surgery

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with Tofranil-PM.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Buspirone, cimetidine, fentanyl, flecainide, lithium, methylphenidate, phenothiazines (eg, chlorpromazine), propafenone, quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), serotonin-norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine), St. John's wort, tramadol, or tryptophan because they may increase the risk of Tofranil-PM's side effects

 - Linezolid or MAOIs (eg, phenelzine) because the risk of high blood pressure or serious heart problems (eg, irregular heartbeat) may be increased